Board and Staff

 Meghan Kane, MPH

-Connects and collaborates with community organizations and residents to identify the priorities and research needs of communities across the Coachella Valley.
+Connects and collaborates with community organizations and residents to identify and prioritize health needs and leads the development and monitoring of grant objectives.

 Establishes financial status by developing and implementing systems for collecting, analyzing, verifying and reporting financial information.